Farewill Funerals: direct cremations terms and conditions

 • Removing a medical device

-• Hand-delivery of your loved one’s ashes
+• Hand-delivery of the ashes

-• Of limits on our resources which we could not plan for
+• Unexpected limits on our resources

 • We cannot meet a deadline you’ve asked for

-7. Price and payment
+8. Price and payment

-8. Your responsibilities in ordering and using our service
+10. Your responsibilities in ordering and using our service

 You must provide us with accurate and true details about who you are, including that you have authority to arrange the funeral.
 You agree not to mislead us or misrepresent who you are.

-9. Our liability
+11. Our liability

 We're liable or responsible for any foreseeable loss or damage we cause you if we fail to comply with these terms - by breaking this contract or not using reasonable care and skill.
 Foreseeable means it's obvious it'll happen or, if at the time we made the contract, we both knew it might happen.